RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value per axis is `0.2` and maximum value per axis is `1`
     - Default is `0.85 0.90`
 * `scanlines` - type: BOOLEAN
     - Whether to use a shader to render scanlines.
+Can't be combined with the `cropSize` property.
     - Default is `false`
 * `delay` - type: FLOAT
     - Delay in seconds before video will start playing.
 During the delay period the game image defined via the `imageType` property will be displayed.
 If that property is not set, then the `delay` property will be ignored.